 The northern half of Vancouver Island is rich with natural caves and limestone features.
-There are over 1000 known caves, with speculation of just as many waiting to be discovered.
-Little Huson Caves offers us a small yet spectacular taste of the karst topography found on the island.
+Over 1,000 caves are known, and just as many are speculatively waiting to be discovered.
+Little Huson Caves offers a small yet spectacular taste of the karst topography found on the island.

 The park is centred around Atluck Creek Canyon, an area of breathtaking natural beauty.
 There are several fantastic karst features to view and explore.